thisisjihyun/mms-interview/README.md

 - /result/:issueNumber - Detail page
 - Any other path - 404 page

+## Demo
+Users can ...
+- Type text in the search box
+- Select a status from the dropdown
+- See a list of issues that match the search term in either the title or body
+- Scroll through the list
+- View a list with some information related to the search term
+- See a message when no matching data is found
+- Click a title to navigate to the issue
+- Click a button to view more details
+- See additional issue information
+- View all comments in a scrollable section
+- See a 404 page when accessing an unsupported URL
+- Expect the same context when opening the issue in another tab

 ## Decision logs
 1. Search
 - Dynamic Search (real time search) VS Submit-based Search